subirvarma/GeneralCognitics/_posts/ofdm.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm27.png)

-Figure: End to End Communication System
+Figure: End to End Baseband Communication System

 If were designing a baseband digital communications system, this is almost all we need to know, and the end-to-end block diagram of such a system is shown above.
-The bits stream that originates from the source on the left, gets shaped by three filters on the way to the destination, the Transmit and Receive Filters, as well as the frequency reponse of the channel itself.
+The bits stream that originates from the source on the left, gets shaped by three filters on the way to the destination, the Transmit and Receive Filters, as well as the frequency response of the channel itself.
 The Nyquist sinc type filter that we have discussed, actually gets implemented as two filters, one at the transmitter and the other at the receiver.
 These filters, called Root Raised Cosime Filters or RRC, are designed such that their serial operation results in the Raised Cosine pulse shape.
 Note that more than 1 bit can be mapped on to the same symbol, for example by using a set of sinc pulses with different amplitudes.
-If four amplitudes are used, then 2 bits can be mapped on to each symbol.
+If four amplitudes are used, then 2 bits can be mapped on to each symbol, so that the bitrate f the channel would be twice the symbol rate.

 Baseband communication systems are an important topic in their own right, and are used in sending digital data over Fiber Optic communications for example.
 However, for wireless and cable systems the basedband signal has to be upconverted to the appropriate frequency slot, before it can be transmitted, and this is the subject of the next section.

-## Sending Digital Data over a Radio Frequency (RF) Link Using Single Carrier Modulation (SCM)
+## Single Carrier Modulation OR How Data is Sent over a Cable Modem

 Data transmission over a wireless channel requires that the signal energy be confined to an assigned frequency slot in the spectrum, called a channel (for example cellular 4G communications happens over channels that are allocated in the frequency band between 600 MHz and 2.4 GHz).
+How can we shift our signal from one frequency band to another?
+Once again the Fourier Transform comes to the rescue, as shown in the figure below.

 This can be done by taking a baseband signal and multiplying it by a carrier wave whose frequency is set to the center frequency of the channel.
-How can we shift our signal from one frequency band to another?
-Once again the Fourier Transform comes to the rescue, as explained next.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm36.png)

-If $x(t)$ and $X(f)$ are Fourier Transforms of each other, then it can be shown that the Fourier Transform of $x(t) e^{j2\pi gt}$ is given $X(f-g)$ (see above figure).
+If $X(f)$ is the Fourier Transforms of $x(t)$, then it can be shown that the Fourier Transform of $x_g(t) = x(t) e^{j2\pi gt}$ is given $X(f-g)$ (see above figure).
-An application of the Euler Formula then leads to the fact that Fourier Transform of $x(t)\cos (2\pi f_0 t)$ is given by ${X(f-f_0)+X(f+f_0)\over 2}$.
-This is precisely the property that we are looking for, i.e., the ability to move the spectrum occupied by the baseband pulse.
+An application of the Euler Formula then leads to the result that Fourier Transform of $x(t)\cos (2\pi f_0 t)$ is given by ${X(f-f_0)+X(f+f_0)\over 2}$.
+This is precisely the property that we are looking for, i.e., the ability to shift the spectrum occupied by the baseband pulse.
 The resulting waveform is known as a passband pulse and the cosine function is called the carrier wave.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm6.png)

 Figure 4: (a) A Baseband Sinc Pulse and its Fourier Transform (b) A Passband Sinc Pulse and its Fourier Transform.
 The baseband pulse has been shifted by 7.5 GHz.

-The shifting operation of a baseband pulse is illustrated in the above figure.
+The shift in frequency of a baseband sinc pulse from 0 GHz to 7.5 GHz is illustrated in the above figure.
 Note that as a result of the shift, the bandwidth occupied by the passband pulse is double that of the baseband pulse.
-For a pulse of width $T$, the passband bandwidth is ${1\over{2T}}$ while the passband bandwidth is ${1\over T}$.
+For a pulse of width $T$, the baseband bandwidth that it occupes is ${1\over{2T}}$ while its passband bandwidth usage is ${1\over T}$.

 The addition of the carrier wave to achieve passband operation results in some interesting new possibilities that did not exist in the baseband case.
 In particular it allows us to use the parameters of the carrier wave as another way in which sinc pulses can be differentiated.
 In the baseband we were confined to using the amplitude of the sinc pulse as means of differentiation, but now in the passband we can also make use of the phase of the carrier wave.
 Hence it is possible to define a so called constellation of passband sinc pulses, with differing amplitudes and phases, and this is called Quadrature Amplitude Modulation or QAM.
 One of the simplest QAM constelations is called Quadrature Phase Shift Keying or QPSK, anf we will describe that next.